 top of page

-The article defines Semantic Computing as a multi-layered architecture designed to process, integrate, and utilize semantic information.
-It describes a four-layer architecture: Semantic Analysis, which interprets signals such as pixels and words to extract meaning; Semantic Integration, which unifies content and semantics from diverse sources; Applications, which leverage these contents and semantics to solve problems and may also provide services to other applications; and the Semantic Interface, which enables users to access and manipulate semantic content across sources.
+This vision is realized through a multi-layered architectural model designed to process, integrate, and utilize semantic information.
+The original framework consists of four layers: Semantic Analysis, which interprets signals such as pixels and words to extract meaning; Semantic Integration, which consolidates content and semantics from heterogeneous sources; Applications, which leverage this semantic content to address specific tasks and may provide services to other applications; and the Semantic Interface, which enables users to access and manipulate semantic content across sources.
+This architecture was subsequently refined into a five-layer model [3], in which the Applications layer was divided into Semantic Services—focused on solving specific problems through capabilities such as web search, question answering, content-based multimedia retrieval, and semantic synthesis—and Service Integration, which orchestrates multiple semantic services to deliver more comprehensive and interoperable solutions.

 1. Message from General Chairs".
 International Conference on Semantic Computing (ICSC 2007).
 2007. pp. xiv. doi:10.1109/ICSC.2007.4.
 ISBN 978-0-7695-2997-4.